Marguerite Lecomte: The journey to Italy

 Marguerite accompanied Claude Watelet on his journey to Italy from 1763-1764 while Jacques Lecomte, who was still a prosecutor at the Grand Chatelet, stayed in Paris.
 They left in September 1763, along with Father Francois Copette, a friend and Watelet's former private tutor.

 In Italy, Marguerite began a friendship with Princess Borghese (née Agnese Colonna, 1702-1780) and Cardinal Alexandre Albani (1692-1779).
 In 1764, she did a portrait of the latter.
 She was appointed member of the Academies of Rome, Florence, Parma and Bologna.
 According to Watelet, she had “the fortunate talent of pleasing without having to think about it/A good heart, a sense of right and the gift of being a friend/An honest and free spirit embellishing those traits/Finally, the grace to united reason/Le Comte, it is for you that nature has made/And that art cannot render, in engraving your portrait.”
 Some claimed, however, that she had been accepted to these academies thanks only to Watelet's works which she had simply signed.

 The journey was described by Louis Subleyras in his “Nella venuta in Roma di madama Le Comte e dei signori Watelet e Copette”.
 This work notably included illustrations by Hubert Robert and Franz Edmund Weirotter who were residents at the Moulin-Joly.
 The latter most notably engraved "Mme Le Comte et M. Watelet admirent l'Apollon du Vatican" et "Mme Le Comte et M. Watelet arrivent à Rome accompagnés de Minerve, du Temps et de l'Amour".
 Hubert Robert gave a series of twelve pieces to Marguerite Lecomte: “Les Soirées de Rome” (1763-1764) which combined a pleasant composition with a picturesque execution.

 The butterflies

 On her return from Italy in 1765, Marguerite Lecomte printed “Suite de papillons”, a series of 25 butterflies on 12 boards.
 She then painted them with pastel before offering them to her friends.

 On 20 June 2006, a complete copy of her work (17 cm x 22 cm), bound in calf skin, with a decorated golden spine and a red cover, was sold for 10 000 €.
 Apart from this, there is only one other known copy, which resides in the Bibliothèque nationale.
 Watelet was given an apartment at the Louvre by the King, where the trio moved in.
-They still kept the Moulin-Joly as a country residence where they hosted Louis XVI and Marie-Antoinette of Austria in 1774.
+They still kept the Moulin-Joly as a country residence where they hosted Louis XVI and Marie Antoinette in 1774.